Care at our hospitals and clinics

 We’re taking additional safety precautions to keep you, our team members and the community safe.

 Your child’s illness or injury doesn’t stop for a pandemic – and neither do we.
 We’re here for kids and families, both in person and virtually.
-We are responsibly restoring clinics, surgical services and therapies that were temporarily postponed or closed due to COVID-19.
 As a reminder, our ER and inpatient hospitals are always open, ready and safe for your family.

 - No visitors under age 18 are permitted

 - Acute Care Pediatrics, Pediatric Intensive Care Unit, Virginia Treatment Center for Children, Neonatal Intensive Care Unit and pediatric patients on specialty units (Bone Marrow Transplant, Epilepsy Monitoring, etc.):